storj/design-docs/20240927-multiple-object-deletion.md

 - An indication of whether governance mode Object Lock restrictions should be bypassed
 - An indication of whether quiet mode should be enabled.
   - With quiet mode enabled, only errors are returned; information about successful deletions is omitted from responses.
 Supporting this mode would allow us to save bandwidth on clients that use it.
-- A list of objects to delete
+- A list of up to 1000 objects to delete

 The endpoint must respond with the following information: